Working at Ink & Water

 How to Apply

 Applications for this role should be submitted via the application form on our site.
 Closing date for applications is 28th January 2022.

 Some tips for applying:

 - Evidence is key!
 If you can show that you can do the things outlined in the ‘requirements’, that goes a long way.
-Host some of your code on Github or Codepen and talk us through it.
 Add some of your design work to Behance (or collate it in a PDF) and show us!